pharo-open-documentation/pharo-wiki/General/GithubActions.md

   #platforms : [ #squeak, #pharo, #gemstone ],        // Define compatible platforms
   #usernameEnvVar : 'GITHUB_USER',                    // Environment variable containing the username used for authentication
   #passwordEnvVar : 'GITHUB_TOKEN',                   // Environment variable containing the password used for authentication
+  #registerInIceberg : true                           // Pharo Only | Register the tested repository in Iceberg (false by default)
 }
 ```
 ### Testing options